Petraeus, Allen supported Florida woman's sister in child custody spat

 Harrington and a spokesman for Whitehouse did not immediately respond to requests for comment.

-(Additional reporting by Saundra Amrhein in Tampa; Editing by Karey Wutkowski and Eric Walsh)
+(Reporting By David Ingram and Aruna Viswanatha in Washington; Editing by Karey Wutkowski and Cynthia Osterman)